 9 Reasons Why We Might Have Seen The Market Bottom This Week

 The Lund Loop newsletter is unlocked and free for everyone this weekend.
+If you like what you see, consider becoming a paid subscriber.

 Full disclosure: I’m writing this from my own personal Hell.
 Check out this week’s Lund Loop Podcast for all the gory details.